-During the second milestone we design a signal treatment algorithm that allow us working on a clear signal from the buried emitter (no more disturbances).
-We then, based on this signal, develop the search algorithm on the drone.
-We test it on the field and are still improving his efficiency.
+During the second milestone we designed a signal treatment algorithm that allow us working on a clear signal from the buried emitter (no more disturbances).
+We then, based on this signal, developed the search algorithm on the drone and tested it on the field to improve his efficiency.

 In addition to product development, the team is also working on several financing solutions, as well as various legal and commercial aspects.
 A partnership with HEI-VS and the incubator The Ark will facilitate networking and bringing missing skills throughout the project.

 Thanks to the support of Gebert Rüf Stiftung, our project has achieved wide public visibility locally as well nationally proving the impact of our project for society.
 A new partner, IG Group SA, joined the project by providing his expertise for the needs of technical development.
 New business opportunities and new potential collaborations and future synergies have emerged too.
 Finally, Nivitec got an official entry in the entrepreneurial support programme of the HEI-VS as well got accepted into the Initial Coaching programme of Innosuisse.

 Jonathan Michel, 2018, «Système embarqué pour drone Matrice 210», Haute École d’ingénierie de Sion;